maximumpeaches/Interview/src/com/company/leetcode/readme.md

 taking advantage of [distributed learning](https://en.wikipedia.org/wiki/Distributed_practice)).

 - try 261 conceptually, but give it serious thought first
+- 1584 need to implement the Solution tab.
+I totally didn't know the answer to this one.

 - [Segment tree](https://leetcode.com/tag/segment-tree/) actually has a number of problems related to it.